A Kernel Two-sample Test for Dynamical Systems: Introduction

+Mathematical literature often distinguishes explicitly between deterministic dynamical systems and stochastic processes.
+In particular, establishing mixing properties for deterministic dynamical systems is an extremely challenging problem and constructing examples that are provably mixing is hard.
+Further, common mixing properties that are used for stochastic systems are too restrictive and not applicable to deterministic systems \citep{hang2017bernstein}.
+We propose mixing in MMD, which is applicable to both classes of problems---stochastic and deterministic systems.
+Further, we show that mixing in MMD is even less restrictive than certain deterministic mixing types ($\mathcal{C}$-mixing \cite{hang2018kernel}).
+For suitable choices of kernels and function spaces $\mathcal{C}$, we can show that $\mathcal{C}$-mixing implies MMD-mixing.
+Based on standard examples with well-established $\mathcal{C}$-mixing properties (the $\beta$-map, logistic map, and Gauss map), we demonstrate empirically that they are indeed mixing in MMD.
+Additionally, we also consider mixing properties of chaotic and stochastic systems and further, also raw sensor data from human walking experiments.

+Despite their practical relevance, there is no established data-driven way of comparing dynamical systems.
+For biomedical systems such as the human cardiovascular system, central nervous system, or musculoskeletal system, implementing a principled comparison of systems based on their output sequences in different time intervals can help to detect diseases or quantify their severity.
+For example, alterations or unusual patterns in human gait can be indicators for early stages of Parkinson's disease \citep{pistacchi2017gait}.
+An algorithm that automatically detects such alterations by comparing new data to labeled records could help physicians in their decision-making.
+Current state-of-the-art solutions rely on manually engineered and selected features and thus require expert knowledge \citep{Nguyen2019_JNER}.
+Similarly, feature-based solutions have been proposed for electro- myography-based detection of spasticity \citep{misgeld2015body, lueken2015classification}.
+But clearly, the success of such approaches critically depends on the expressiveness of these features and on how well the problem is understood.

+Modern engineering applications are another prominent and relevant example.
+They often leverage computer simulations instead of directly interacting with the physical plant since real experiments are more expensive, time-consuming, and cause wear on the hardware.
+Besides, being able to predict the response of a physical plant based on a mathematical model enables powerful learning algorithms~\citep{hwangbo2019learning}, model-predictive control~\citep{qin2003survey}, and digital twins in future manufacturing~\citep{jeschke2017industrial}.
+The success of these methods, however, is critically intertwined with the model accuracy.
+Thus, it is essential to ensure accurate models, for example, by comparing data generated from the simulation model with data collected from the real system.

-By combining the estimation of mixing properties with kernel-based techniques, we obtain a powerful statistical test for comparing dynamical systems.
+By combining mixing properties with kernel-based techniques, we obtain a powerful statistical test for comparing dynamical systems.
 We demonstrate the efficiency and robustness of the proposed test numerically and on experimental data.
 In particular, we consider human walking experiments and analyze raw data from an inertial measurement unit (IMU) to detect anomalies in the walking pattern.
-Without the need for human expert knowledge or fitting model parameters, our test outperforms standard baselines in deciding which of the trajectories were generated with an attached knee orthosis.
+Without the need for human expert knowledge or fitting model parameters, our test outperforms standard baselines in deciding which of the trajectories were generated with an attached knee orthosis, which restricts the movement of the joint.